 The Bachelor of Science in Environmental Science prepares students to address environmental challenges facing the world today.
-Environmental Science students in each of the major's two degree pathways (Conservation & Restoration Ecology and Earth System Science) develop the depth of scientific understanding, interdisciplinary perspectives, and creative problem-solving skills needed to design and bring about solutions to these problems at local, regional, and global scales.
+Environmental Science students develop the depth of scientific understanding, interdisciplinary perspectives, and creative problem-solving skills needed to design and bring about solutions to these problems at local, regional, and global scales.